-Our investments in unconsolidated entities that are accounted for using the equity method are initially recorded at cost and subsequently adjusted for our proportionate share of the net earnings or loss of the investee, which is reported in Equity in earnings (losses) of unconsolidated affiliates, net in our Condensed Consolidated Statements of Operations.
+Our investments in unconsolidated entities that are accounted for using the equity method are initially recorded at cost and subsequently adjusted for our proportionate share of the net earnings or loss of the investee, which is reported in Equity in earnings of unconsolidated affiliate in our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The carrying amount of such investments may include a component of goodwill if the cost of our investment exceeds the fair value of the underlying identifiable assets and liabilities of the investee.
 Dividends received from equity method investees reduce the carrying amount of the investment.
 We defer, to the extent of our ownership interest in the investee, recognition of intra-entity profits on sales of equipment to the investee until the investee has charged the cost of the equipment to expense in a subsequent sale to a third party or through depreciation.
-In these circumstances, we report the gross amounts of revenue and cost of sales in the Condensed Consolidated Statements of Operations and include the intra-entity profit eliminations within Equity in earnings (losses) of unconsolidated affiliates, net.
+In these circumstances, we report the gross amounts of revenue and cost of sales in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) and include the intra-entity profit eliminations within Equity in earnings of unconsolidated affiliate.